AgaMiko/plastic-object-detection/content/about/dates.md

   location = "Gdańsk, Poland"
   date_start = "2020-11-24"
   date_end = "2020-12-22"
-  description = "Literature review, basic models and common solutions"
+  description = "Goal: Literature review, basic models and common solutions.
+Summary: We have selected a few detection models to check out and learn about: YOLO v4, DETR, EfficientDets.
+Additionaly we have checked one segmentation model: Masked RCNN.
+We have recived 3000 more annotated waste images form Epinote.
+We divided work into teams, so we can compare final results.
+Every team uploaded their work to our Github."

 [[experience]]
   title = "Model design, training &  testing"